hsf-training/hsf-training-ml-webpage/_episodes/04-Data_Discussion.md

 ~~~
 {: .language-python}

  The data type is currently a pandas DataFrame: we now need to convert it into a NumPy array so that it can be used in scikit-learn and TensorFlow during the machine learning process.
 Note that there are many ways that this can be done: in this tutorial we will use the scikit-learn **pipeline** functionality to format our data set.
-For more information, please see [Chapter 2 of Geron](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)(pg 70-71) and [the scikit-learn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
+For more information, please see [the scikit-learn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) or [Chapter 2 of Geron](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)(pg 70-71) if you have it available.
 We will briefly walk through the code in this tutorial.

 First, we import all required modules from scikit-learn.
 ~~~